 If you want to show off the entire testimonial, show the audience the first two sentences and then link them to an external website to read the rest.

 Use the testimonial to leverage any myths about your product or service, this will help combat any negative reviews.

 You are producing content on social media after all.
-Use this chance to get real world feedback onto your sales copy.
-This will help you to earn more business, and more customer testimonials.
+Use this chance to get real-world feedback on your sales copy.
+This will help you to earn more business and more customer testimonials.

 What if I told you that your business is leaving twice as many sales and profits you’re making now on the table without you even realizing it?